upcrob/fsq/README.md

 * isfile (this operator does not take any arguments)
 * contains

+### Logic Operators

-Additionally, parentheses as well as the logical operators *or* and *and* can be used to group conditions.
+Parentheses as well as the logical operators *or* and *and* can be used to group conditions.
 For example:

 	fsq "name in '.' where name startswith 'hello' or (isdir and startswith 'world')"

+### Size Qualifiers

+The following size qualifiers can be appended to integer values to indicate non-default units.
+These are especially useful when specifying file sizes in expressions.
+If no size qualifier is appended to an integer, `fsq` compares the value in bytes.

+* k - Kilo
+* m - Mega
+* g - Giga

 ## Building